anuj-rishu/srm-sem-exam-seat-finder/README.md

 ## 📜 License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the CC BY-NC-ND 4.0 License.

 ## 👨‍💻 Author